Bergschaf/Pyduino-Plugin/README.md

 Currently, 7zip is required to extract the C++ Compiler.
 You can download it from [here](https://www.7-zip.org/download.html).

 To install the Pyduino extension, open VS Code and press Ctrl+Shift+X to open the extensions menu.
-Search for Pyduino and install it.
+Search for pyduino-extension and install it.

+You might have to restart VS Code to complete the Installation.

 Then open a .pino file and the Extension will provide Syntax Highlighting and Error Checking.